 In 2016, Hastings was ranked 282 out of 324 on the Social Mobility Index, which compares the chances that a child from a disadvantaged background will succeed in education and work.
 From early education up to post-16, outcomes for disadvantaged children and young people in Hastings are well below the national average.

-In 2017, as part of a nationwide drive to improve areas facing similar challenges, the Department of Education invested up to £6m to set up The Hastings Opportunity Area.
-This is a 3 year programme tasked with identifying key areas for improvements, and then working with local businesses, schools, nurseries and colleges to give every young person the chance to go as far as their talents and hard work will take them.
+In 2017, as part of a nationwide drive to improve areas facing similar challenges, the Department of Education invested up to £6m to set up The Hastings Opportunity Area to run across 3 years, with a further £1.25m extension announced for 2020 / 21.
+The programme works across key areas for improvements, and collaborates with local businesses, schools, nurseries and colleges to give every young person the chance to go as far as their talents and hard work will take them.

 Literacy – primary school pupils make less progress than their peers across England.
 In 2016 the percentage of those meeting the expected standard in reading at KS2 was 57% compared to the national average of 66%, with only 65% of secondary students achieving Grade C GCSE or above, compared to 75% nationally.